anuragd317/New-Year-Sales-Project/README.md

-## 🛍️ New Year Sales Analysis | Data Analytics Portfolio Project
+## 🛍️ Customer Purchase  Analysis | Data Analytics Portfolio Project
 Welcome to my data analytics project where I analyzed a New Year sales dataset to uncover insights into customer purchasing behavior, sales performance by demographic, and product preferences.

 ## 🔍 Objective